Search

 US EPA extended the compliance date for processing and distribution of PIP (3:1), PIP (3:1)-containing products, and PIP (3:1)-containing articles until March 8, 2022.

-The articles covered by this amendment include a wide range of key consumer and commercial goods such as cellular telephones, laptop computers, and other electronic and electrical devices and industrial and commercial equipment used in various sectors including transportation, life sciences, and semiconductor production.
+Per the Final Rule, articles covered include "a wide range of key consumer and commercial goods such as cellular telephones, laptop computers, and other electronic and electrical devices and industrial and commercial equipment used in various sectors including transportation, life sciences, and semiconductor production."

 Reporting and recordkeeping requirements applicable to manufacturers, processors and distributors will also take effect on March 8, 2022.
 PIP (3:1) is one of five persistent, bioaccumulative, toxic (PBT) chemicals for which EPA established new management standards under TSCA on January 6, 2021.